Tly1001/project-4/README.md

 ## Key Lessons Learnt

-From this project I learned a basic grasp of Django with serializers, views, and also how app relationships work.
+From this project I learned a basic grasp of Django with models, serializers, views, and also how app relationships work.
 This project felt small scale but what I learned in the process was invaluble to my future progress with the Django framework and PostgreSQL.